Parallel Computation

 boost::lock_guard<boost::mutex> lock(coutMutex);

-std::cout << "Foreground: Type 'quit' to exit.\n";
+std::cout << "Foreground: Type 'x' then <return> to exit.\n\n";

 }